Power-Toolkit

 // Reset button state

-executeBtn.disabled = false;
+this.ui.executeBtn.disabled = false;

-executeBtn.textContent = 'Execute';
+this.ui.executeBtn.textContent = 'Execute';

 }